 - Using inertial measurement units (IMU): Utilizing additional data from other sensors may enhance the results, e.g. by combining the data from an accelerometer and a gyro, or from an accelerometer and a compass.
 This will reduce the number of “false positives”.
 Additionally, by throwing more data into the mix (e.g., the feed from a GPS chip) we can make some smart adjustments to the algorithm, for example, based on the distance traveled by the user; it would also be possible to estimate the user’s stride length, and even his or her height.

 As far as the hardware is concerned, we could always use more accurate MEMS.
-I particularly like the MPU-6000 sensors designed specifically for use in smartphone platforms and wearables.
-Obviously, the devices already in circulation will not be getting a hardware upgrade, so we need to look to the future products for these improvements.
+We particularly like the MPU-6000 sensors designed specifically for use in smartphone platforms and wearables.
+Obviously, the devices already in circulation will not be getting a hardware upgrade, so we need to look to future products for these improvements.

-I’d like to note an interesting tack taken by Apple, who introduced a dedicated motion co-processor (Apple M7).
-Here’s why it’s so cool: All algorithms like the ones described above require the application to be constantly running and making calculations, reducing the mobile or wearable device’s battery life and the system’s overall snappiness.
+We’d like to note an interesting tack taken by Apple, who introduced a dedicated motion co-processor (Apple M7).
+Here’s why it’s so cool: All algorithms like the ones described above require the application to be constantly running and making calculations, reducing the mobile or wearable device’s battery life and the system’s overall responsiveness.
 Apple’s engineers decided to move all these calculations into a separate ARM Cortex-M3 compatible co-processor that calculates and stores the motion data and serves them up to applications by request.
 The data available to iOS developers through the Core Motion Framework include Motion Activity (type of motion: walking, running, driving) and Step Counter.
 The user can read the current motion data, as well as ask for the data from a specified period of time in the past.